mingqizh/GD-CAT/README.md

 After the processing of the original data, you can see the pie chart where the gene is enriched in, age and sex of the cohort, cell type, and top genes. <br><br>
 ![pie](https://github.com/mingqizh/GD-CAT/blob/main/images/sfd.png)<br><br>
 ### Enrichment Analysis
 To generate the pathway analysis of the second part, users should click the pie chart body to select a tissue and threshold first.
 Your choice will be displayed then in this section.
-Then users can hit the "Start Analysis" button to see the results. <br><br>
+Then users can hit the "Start Analysis" button to see the results.
+After clicking the button, a progress bar will appear at the bottom right. <br><br>
 ![enrichment](https://github.com/mingqizh/GD-CAT/blob/main/images/enrich.png)<br><br>
 ### Scatter Plot
 Same as the initial settings, make sure you put an official NBCI gene symbol here. <br><br>